 According to unofficial postings on the web during the 2000s, the Meridian satellite was equipped with a pressurized service module and a three-axis attitude control system.
 Some of the systems, including onboard flight control computer and propulsion might be similar to those developed for the Uragan-M navigation satellite.
 The spacecraft also sports solar panels capable of rotating themselves toward the sun along a single axis.
 In 2013, ISS Reshetnev confirmed that info, adding the fact that each Meridian satellite carried three transponders operating in different frequencies.
 The company also said that Meridians had a mass of more than two tons and were designed to work alongside Raduga-1M satellites, as part of the Integrated Satellite Communications System, ISSS.

 Both, Uragan and Meridian satellites were developed at NPO PM in Zheleznogorsk, where the latter project apparently originated back in 1978.
 NPO PM developed absolute majority of Russian spacecraft for telecommunications and navigation, both military and civilian.

 As with Uragan satellites, the production of operational Meridian satellites was apparently subcontracted to PO Polyot in the city of Omsk.
-During several aerospace exhibitions in Russia circa 2001, the organization released a photo of a satellite that was advertised as “new” Molniya, which is a communications spacecraft, operating in the highly elliptical orbit.
-At the time, sources at PO Polyot told reporter with the Kommersant newspaper Ivan Safronov that the spacecraft had already been built but had little chance of getting off the ground due to lack of funding.
+During several aerospace exhibits in Russia circa 2001, the organization released a photo of a satellite that was advertised as "new Molniya," which is a communications spacecraft, operating in the highly elliptical orbit.
+At the time, sources at PO Polyot told the reporter with the Kommersant newspaper Ivan Safronov that the spacecraft had already been built but had little chance of getting off the ground due to lack of funding.